eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 # Implementation Status {#implementation-status}

-An end-to-end implementation of the bootstrap profile is publicly available at [[ECA-SAE-PROTOTYPE](#ext-links)], demonstrating the three-phase attestation procedure, HPKE-based challenge delivery, COSE-based Evidence, and SAE [@?I-D.ritz-sae] transport.
-The reference implementation achieves protocol execution in approximately 1.3 seconds.
+An end-to-end implementation of the bootstrap profile (tracked at <https://github.com/eca-sae/prototype-eca-sae/tree/proto-0.1.0>), demonstrating the three-phase attestation procedure over an experimental pull-only "dead drop" transport layer called SAE [@?I-D.ritz-sae].
+The reference implementation executes the composed cryptography with an average of approx 34ms on constrained hardware with full protocol execution in 1.3s.
+Future work includes demonstration over conventional REST/TLS.

 # Acknowledgments {#acknowledgments}